Heritage Resources Management (HERM) 512

 - Unit 10: Putting It All Together: A Case Study in Heritage Research

-HERM 512: Advanced Research Methods introduces students to some of the formative issues and practices in heritage research.
-After completing the course, you should be able to:
+HERM 512 introduces some of the formative issues and practices in heritage research.
+After completing the course, you will be able to:

 - Demonstrate evaluative skills in selecting and assessing research sources, verifying evidence, and summarizing findings.

-- Plan and undertake comprehensive historical research on a given topic, using a variety of source types and methodologies, and synthesizing your findings in an appropriate format.
+- Plan and undertake comprehensive historical research on a given topic, using a variety of source types and methodologies, and synthesize your findings in an appropriate format.
+There are two options for completing your assignments—although you will learn how to undertake a research assignment in either option, you will only conduct a research project in Option 2.
+The latter will be particularly important to students who have a specific research assignment that they want to test.

-- Demonstrate good interview skills and knowledge appropriate for oral history interviews.
+- Develop good interview skills and knowledge appropriate for oral history interviews.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.